-Always in search of new ideas and inspiration, Pate can often be found exploring Asheville’s vibrant food scene on his days off.
-“Asheville has become a destination for fine dining.
-Seeing what other chefs are doing is always eye-opening.
-I must admit; it’s also nice to let someone else do the cooking from time to time.”
+Always in search of new ideas and inspiration, Johnson can often be found exploring Asheville’s vibrant food scene on his days off and spending hours reading cookbooks and taking notes.
+“Asheville has become a destination for fine dining and I really enjoy seeing what our other chefs are doing.
+I also believe cookbooks are a staple in any home or kitchen, especially older books with pages falling out.”

 Johnson credits his mother for pushing him to purse his culinary aspirations and passions.
 “I can still remember cooking lasagna with my mom hearing her explain why she chose to make it one way over another.
 I have fond memories of baking cookies with Mom in December and eating half of them before we had the chance to pack them up for family.
 Comfort food as always been a staple in our lives and it’s my passion to share this comfort with others.”